neoforged/Documentation/neogradle/docs/index.md

 :::caution
 Please note that this documentation may not be up to date considering the recent creation of NeoForged.

-Until NeoGradle releases it's first version, you should refer to ForgeGradle documentation.
-The ForgeGradle documentation for versions 6 and 5 have been archived here.
+Until NeoGradle releases its first version, you should refer to ForgeGradle documentation.
+The ForgeGradle documentation for versions 6 and 5 has been archived here.
 :::

 This is the official documentation for [ForgeGradle], a [Gradle] plugin for developing [MinecraftForge] and mods using MinecraftForge.